Legal Stuff – The All-Important Marriage Forms

-Besides planning an awesome celebration, there’s a few legalities that come with marriage including some paperwork pushing, sorry to say.
-Since Sept 2021, new legal forms have come into play.
+Besides planning an amazing wedding celebration, there are a few legalities that come with getting married in Australia including some paperwork pushing, sorry to say.
+Here’s a run-down of the all-important (and simple to complete) Australian marriage forms.

 It’s not exactly the most exciting part of wedding planning but hey that’s why we have celebrants.
 A big part of our role as celebrants in Australia is to coordinate the legal stuff for you, check the details and have it sent to the right people on your behalf.

-I have to admit I was a tad excited when the Attorney General Department released three new legal forms on 1st September 2021.
+I have to admit I was a tad excited when the Attorney General Department released three new legal forms back in 2021.
 These forms were YEARS in the making.
 It all came about when the marriage equality legislation was passed on 9th December 2017.
 In the interim, we used a slightly updated form with terminology changes to reflect that marriage in Australia is no longer determined by sex or gender .
 The most obvious change was from Bride and Groom to Party 1 and Party 2.
-In the new forms, it has been changed again to Person 1 and Person 2.
+Since then the forms have been changed once again to Person 1 and Person 2.

 The first and most important legal doc that you should be aware of is the Notice of Intended Marriage (NOIM).
 Note this form must be completed, signed and witnessed at least one month and no earlier than 18 months prior to your wedding day.
 Your celebrant will provide you with a copy, a weblink or you can download it yourself from the Attorney General’s Department Website.

 It's best to type your details using BLOCK LETTERS into the PDF document.
-We all know handwriting these days for many of us is close to unreadable.
+We all know handwriting these days for many of us are pretty illegible.
 It’s important that the details are correct as this is what will appear on your Official Marriage Certificate.
 Once done, either print it out for your signatures to be witnessed, or your celebrant might have a digital version on a tablet.
 If you’re meeting up with them, it can signed and witnessed electronically.

 The first two pages of the NOIM provides instructions for completing the form so go ahead and take a read.
 It’s fairly simple to follow but if you have a unique dynamic such as name changes or unknown details just reach out to me and I’ll help with completing it.